jmmaloney4/Periodicraft/README.md

 ***

 **If you would like to contribute, you can do so by forking our repository, and then submitting a pull request.
 We will then review your changes and merge the fork.**

+We are currently working on version Beta 1.0.0.
+This will contain most elements, some armor, tools, and some other cool stuff.
+This will be Minecraft 1.6.4 and Minecraft Forge 9.11.1.953 compatable.